 Q3.
 You mentioned that you have started a financial management class for high school kids.
 Can you tell me what you teach them in this class?
 Do you think that the Canadian educational system should put more emphasis on financial literacy?
 As parents, is there something we can do to put financial literacy into the Canadian school curriculum?

 It was a Junior High option (grade 9) with the intent of just introducing basic concepts.
 We discussed how to make money, budgeting, stocks and stock markets, compound interest, DRIPS, RRSP, TFSA, RESP, taxes, the real cost of living outside their parent’s house.
-The major project was to pick some stocks and track them for the term.
+The major project was to pick some stocks (like top Canadian utility stocks) and track them for the term.
 The second project was to explore the cost of living on your own.
 Course only lasted a couple of terms.

 In Alberta, financial literacy curriculum already exists at the High School level.
 It likely does in other Provinces as well.
 All High School students in Alberta must pass a required course called Career and Life Management (CALM).
 Some of the topics in this course include: use of credit, financial planning, budgeting, the banking system, taxes, insurance, investing.
 Students usually have to make a living on your own plan.